w796933/dockerfiles-2/_desktop/libreoffice/README.md

 For documentation on how to use this and how it works see [base-desktop].
 [base-desktop]:/_desktop/base-desktop

-### Usage
+## Notes

+Always mounted directories: `${HOME}/{Documents,Downloads,Public,Templates}`

-Any existing directory given as a parameter will be mounted in /mnt/ - including files' parent directories.
+Any other existing directory given as a parameter will be mounted in /mnt/ - including files' parent directories.

+Runtime mounts are not yet possible with Docker.

 Because of the isolation some things will not work, for instance, opening links in a browser.